Starts11th September 2019 10:00Ends11th September 2019 16:00TrainerDuncan WallaceContactHelen Swatton

 No need to write like the wind and capture every word – minutes don’t have to be verbatim but they do have to record certain facts.
 You will explore what must be recorded: participants, decisions, actions…

 Time is precious, so make every second count – think like a Scout and be prepared!
-Teresa Dolan will discuss the meeting cycle and what to prepare before your meeting takes place.
+Duncan Wallace will discuss the meeting cycle and what to prepare before your meeting takes place.

 Minutes don’t have to be long, complicated or in fancy language but they do need to record clearly and simply…you will examine the most difficult aspects of taking minutes and how best to address them.